mattiebw/mattiebw/README.md

 [![Mattie's GitHub stats](https://github-readme-stats.vercel.app/api?username=mattieof)](https://github.com/anuraghazra/github-readme-stats)

-- 🔭 I’m currently at college, working on random things there, as well as some hobby projects at home.
+- 🔭 I’m currently at Portsmouth University, working on a BSc, as well as some hobby projects at home!
-- 🌱 I’m currently learning Unity and Unreal
+- 🌱 I’m currently learning Unity and Unreal, and trying to write my own engine
 - 📫 How to reach me: mattbware3@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: C++ used to make me cry, but now I've gotten over it (thanks Cherno!).